Staff

 Voice and Piano Teacher

 Justine Falch is a voice and piano teacher, clinician, and adjudicator.
 She currently teaches Music Appreciation for iSchool Virtual Academy with Responsive Education.
 Prior to that, she was the head choir director at Wilson & Young Middle School in Odessa.
 Previously, she spent four years as the head choir director at Killeen High School.
 She has held positions at Muleshoe, Belton, and Robinson High Schools.
 Justine has enjoyed teaching private voice and piano lessons for nearly two decades.
 Her private students consistently earn placement in honor choirs and receive performance awards in competition.
 Ms. Falch holds a Master of Music Degree in Choral Conducting and a certificate in Early Music Performance Practice from Texas Tech University.
 She earned her Bachelor of Music with an emphasis in Vocal Music Education from Oklahoma State University.
-She and her husband, Jeremy, live in Odessa with the two fur children, Lars and Lena.
+She and her husband, Jeremy, live in Odessa and enjoy visiting state parks in their RV.

 John Gillian